ImTiaan/website/drafts.md

 *   *Use Case:* This is critical for underwriting (seeing historical volatility) and auditing (proving compliance at a specific moment).

 **2. Perfect Auditability & Correction**
-If there is a bug, we don't try to "fix" the database row directly—that would destroy the evidence of the error.
+If there is a bug, we don't try to "fix" the database row directly - that would destroy the evidence of the error.
 Instead, we issue a `CorrectionEvent`.
 *   **Event 4 (Error):** `Withdrawal { amount: 50 }` (Duplicate)
 *   **Event 5 (Fix):** `Correction { ref_event: 4, amount: +50, reason: "Duplicate processing" }`
 The history of the mistake and the fix is preserved forever.
 Auditors love this.
 It builds trust.